hove-io/navitia/documentation/slate/source/includes/welcome.md

 <aside class="notice">
 A fake token is used in examples below: be aware that this token is really limited ("sandbox" coverage only).</br>
-You should use yours to get better services on real data (your token has no access to "sandbox" coverage).
+You have to use yours to get real services on real data (your token has no access to "sandbox" coverage).
 </aside>

 First step